 Best Time to Travel:

-Peek season to travel to Mexico is end of December to April as it is the dry season with virtually no rain.
-We traveled in mid November flying with Delta Airlines, roundtrip nonstop $450, directly into the Cancun airport.
+Peek season to travel to Mexico is end of December to April.
+It is the dry season with virtually no rain.
+We traveled in mid November flying with Delta Airlines, round trip nonstop $450, directly into the Cancun airport.

 How to Get Around:

 Upon landing we collected our baggage and found a taxi.
-Taxi services are flooding the airport awaiting to help get you to your final destination but, car rentals and busses are alternative options.
-Personally, I would recommend renting a car as it would help save money and eliminate bike rentals and taxis later on.
+Taxi services are flooding the airport awaiting to help get you to your final destination.
+Car rentals and buses are alternative options.
+I would recommend renting a car as it would help save money and eliminate bike rentals and taxis later on.
 My best advice if you are using taxis as your mode of transportation is to verbally confirm pricing before getting in to be safe!

 Climate: